nsrau/azure-docs.it-it/articles/cosmos-db/sql-query-st-isvalid.md

 ## <a name="arguments"></a>Argomenti

 *spatial_expr*
-   È un'espressione GeoJSON Point, Polygon o LineString.
+   È un'espressione punto, poligono o LineString GeoJSON.

 ## <a name="return-types"></a>Tipi restituiti